albertma/albertma.github.io/README.md

 ## Welcome to AlbertMa's Page
 I am a programmer for more than 10 years.
-And now I am working in startup company in Shanghai, doing to-bussiness online service.
+And now I am working in startup company in Shanghai, doing blockchain application service.

 I am very insterested in deep learning, and now working on the application of image recogintion.
 And I am very glade to communicate with some guy who has the same interesting.